 Creative writing and writing for different purposes is taught using the key text as a hook.
 Over the course of a unit, teachers develop the children’s skills in different aspects of writing, such as character description or the use of dialogue, required to produce a well composed final outcome at the end of each unit.

 At Lyne and Longcross we believe in the power of exposing children to a broad and varied vocabulary.
 This means that within our teaching we draw on the rich texts to bring children’s attention to new language, these texts can be supported by film or other rich subject specific material.
 Time is given within units of work to introduce and use new vocabulary within context and then for children to apply it in their own work.
 For children who may struggle with language and vocabulary work, we offer interventions and pre-teaching to ensure that no child misses out on developing a rich word knowledge and understanding.
+We provide children with regular and wide-ranging opportunities to write across the curriculum.

 Grammar teaching is embedded within day to day lessons and uses the key text where ever it is appropriate.
 Some discrete teaching of grammar takes place and the correct terminology is used with the children.
 We encourage the use of an investigate, define and apply approach to grammar whereby children investigate grammar in context and the effect it has on a sentence or piece of writing, they then learn about its definition and associated vocabulary, finally they are taught how to apply it in context and given opportunities to embed in their own writing.
 Shared and modelled writing makes full use of the opportunity to use taught grammatical concepts in context and teachers draw the children’s attention to this.